SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/Examples/Advanced ones/memory_mapped_uart.rst.txt

    }

 .. warning::
-   Yes, that's all it takes.
-It's also synthesizable.\ :raw-html-m2r:`<br>`\ :raw-html-m2r:`<br>` The Apb3SlaveFactory tool is not something hard-coded into the SpinalHDL compiler.
+   | Yes, that's all it takes.
+It's also synthesizable.
+   | The Apb3SlaveFactory tool is not something hard-coded into the SpinalHDL compiler.
 It's something implemented with SpinalHDL regular hardware description syntax.